microsoft/data-factory-testing-framework/docs/environment_setup/unit_test_setup.md

 ![image](/docs/environment_setup/images/pipinstall_poetry.png)

-#### Poetry Configuration
+#### Poetry Configuration - steps

- If you decide to use poetry, please follow some additional steps.
-Also, use this reference for more information: [Introduction | Documentation | Poetry - Python dependency management and packaging made easy (python-poetry.org)](https://python-poetry.org/docs/#installation)
+1. If you decide to use poetry(this is optional), please follow some additional steps to configure.
+Also, please consider using this reference for more information: [Introduction | Documentation | Poetry - Python dependency management and packaging made easy (python-poetry.org)](https://python-poetry.org/docs/#installation)

- If you decide not to use it, feel free to ignore those steps.

-1. Run the following on the power shell, if you are using Windows:
+Run the following on the power shell, if you are using Windows:

 ```
 (Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | python